jasonacox/Powerwall-Dashboard/README.md

     2 - Tesla Cloud  (Solar-only systems or Powerwalls without LAN access)
   ```

-For Powerwall 1, 2 or + owners with a Tesla Gateway accessible on their LAN, select `option 1` (Local Access).
+For Powerwall 1, 2 or + owners with a Tesla Energy Gateway accessible on their LAN, select `option 1` (Local Access).

 For Tesla Solar owners or Powerwalls without LAN access, select `option 2` (Tesla Cloud) and the dashboard will be installed to pull the data available from the Tesla Cloud API.
 This mode works for [Solar Only](tools/solar-only/) and Powerwall 3 owners, but will not provide all the details or fidelity that the "Local Access" mode offers.